henkelmax/opus4j/readme.md

 # Opus4J

-A Java wrapper for the [Opus Codec](https://opus-codec.org/) written in Rust using JNI.
+A Java wrapper for the [Opus Codec](https://opus-codec.org/) written in C using JNI.

 ## Usage